evmcnb/quartz/content/Pearls/West syndrome.md

 - Poor prognosis

 Features
-- characteristic 'salaam' attacks: sudden flexion of the head, trunk and arms, sometimes followed by extension
+- characteristic 'salaam' attacks: sudden flexion of the head, trunk and arms, sometimes followed by extension (looks like colic)
 - spasms are brief (1–2 seconds) but occur in clusters, often dozens of episodes over several minutes
 - developmental arrest or regression is typical